flofields/Florence_Putnam_Lab_Notebook/_posts/2025-01-13-Montasteria-Cavernosia-denovo-transcriptome.md

 ---
 LAYOUT: post
-TITLE: Workflow for Diploria labyrinthiformis de novo transcriptome
+TITLE: Workflow for Montastraea cavernosa de novo transcriptome
 CATEGORY: [ de novo transcriptome, RNA seq ]
-TAG: [ Diploria labyrinthiformis, de novo transcriptome ]
+TAG: [ Montastraea cavernosa, de novo transcriptome ]
 ---
-## Designing a workflow to create a de novo transcriptome for *Diploria labyrinthiformis*
+## Designing a workflow to create a de novo transcriptome for *Montastraea cavernosa*

-**About**: This post details the steps taken to create a de novo transcriptome for *Diploria labyrinthiformis* using samples obtained in August 2022 as part of the ENCORE project in the TPC-PI experiment.
+**About**: This post details the steps taken to create a de novo transcriptome for *Montastraea cavernosa* using samples obtained in August 2022 as part of the ENCORE project in the TPC-PI experiment.

-### *Dlab* transcriptome data files on URI andromeda:
+### *MCAV* transcriptome data files on URI andromeda:

 Location on Andromeda, the HPC server for URI: